bloominstituteoftechnology/Computer-Architecture-C/FAQ.md

 With a C program, this would mean the stack grew down and impacted the heap.
 (Or that the heap grew up and impacted the stack.)

+If the stack grows down to address `0x00` on the LS-8, it wraps around to address `0xff`.

 On modern machines with [virtual memory](https://en.wikipedia.org/wiki/Virtual_memory), this isn't a practical concern since you'll run out of physical RAM before the stack overflow occurs.